perseids-project/JackSON/docs/TEAM_PITCH.md

 and searching the data is as easy a suffixing a SPARQL query to a URL.
 JackSON's design goal is to find the shortest path, in terms of development time, from user input on a web page to SPARQL queryable RDF.

-One of the authors of the JSON-LD 1.0 W3C recommendation, Gregg Kellogg, who also wrote the JSON-LD to RDF converter I'm using in JackRDF, has [outlined a similar system](http://www.slideshare.net/gkellogg1/jsonld-and-mongodb) that uses MongoDB as the persistent JSON store.
+One of the authors of the JSON-LD 1.0 W3C recommendation, Gregg Kellogg, who also wrote the JSON-LD to RDF converter used in JackRDF, has [outlined a similar system](http://www.slideshare.net/gkellogg1/jsonld-and-mongodb) that uses MongoDB as the persistent JSON store.
-I don't know if it has been built yet though.
+( I don't know if it has been built yet )

-# Code complexity & our limited and precious waking hours
+# Code complexity & development time.
 Reducing development time is synonymous with reducing complexity.
 The time it takes to develop new and reliable tools should be the first priority of any development team, but especially one like ours where turnover is basically seasonal.